yvonne13236/Tableau-Sales-Insights/README.md

 # Tableau-Sales-Insights
-Script for Data Processing and Sales Insights
+Python script for Data Processing and Tableau workbook for Sales Insights